 👎 Berkey Cons:

-Berkey is currently not NSF certified, which does let the product down somewhat.
+Berkey is currently not NSF certified or even third-party tested to NSF standards, which does let the product down somewhat.
 It would be reassuring for a first-time buyer to know that the company had a third-party backing for its contaminant removal claims.

 Problems with rubber taste